shiquan-lim/pmportal/README.md

 # pmportal
-A simple web portal to generate charts and metrics for software project managers
+A web portal to generate charts and metrics for software project managers

 Current build is a simple HTML & js project
 Run by launching index.html.